AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2.md

 ## Target Market

-ANAVI Macro Pad 8 can be customized to fit multiple use cases across various industries: video or audio editing, video conferencing software, entertainment broadcasting, product and graphic design, gaming, engineering, programming, etc. It boosts your daily productivity by providing amazing level of control with gorgeous light effects on your fingertips!
+ANAVI Macro Pad 2 can be customized to fit multiple use cases across various industries: video conferencing software, video or audio editing, entertainment broadcasting, product and graphic design, gaming, engineering, programming, etc. It boosts your daily productivity by providing amazing level of control with gorgeous light effects on your fingertips!

 ## Board Version